 By 1938, he’d accepted a call to be the pastor at Visalia (near Fresno, CA) Baptist Church.

 Sometime between 1934 and 1939, Howard remarried.
 Very little is known of his second wife.
-Her first names were Lulu Helen Keizur.
+Her name was Lulu Helen Keizur.
 She was born in 1902, and before marrying Howard, was a school teacher who lived with her parents.**

 By 1959, Howard had accepted a call to become pastor of First Baptist Church in Port Townsend, WA.
 Sometime after 1965, Howard seems to have retired and the Plummers moved back to the Los Angeles area.
-He died there in June, 1970.
-Lulu seems to have died in 1983.
+He died there in December, 1980.
+Lulu died in 1983.***

 It isn’t certain that Mary’s suicide was directly linked to the prospect of a return to Bolivia.
 It may have been, or it may have been that Mary despaired over the state of her marriage, or that some other factor was in play that we aren’t privy to.

 The Ordination Examining Council plainly didn’t consider Mary to be a full partner with Howard in his ministry work in Bolivia.
 She received only a single mention after the Council had pronounced “enthusiastically” in favour of Howard: “At the conclusion of the ordination. . . a beautiful bouquet [was presented] by the ladies of the Church to the bride elect, Miss Mary Evangeline Patullo, whose marriage to the Reverend Arthur Howard Plummer, B.S.A. will take place in the church on September 2nd.”
 This, it seems plain, did a real disservice to Mary.
 A bouquet would not serve her well during the five years ahead in a wholly foreign country.